vmware-archive/halite/README.rst

 * Job Monitor

 Shows panels, one per job that has been run by any minion associated with this master.
-Clicking on the panel with expand to show Result and Event tabs.
+Clicking on the associated dropdown button with expand to show Result and Event data.
-Selecting the result tab will show the returner and return data for each minion targeted by the job.
+Selecting the result button will show the returner and return data for each minion targeted by the job.

 .. image:: screenshots/JobMonitor.png

-Selecting the Event tab will show the events associated with the job.
+Selecting the Event button will show the events associated with the job.

 .. image:: screenshots/JobMonitorEvent.png